Zikichips/zikichips/README.md

 ## Hi there 👋
 I am a Software Engineer focused on backend development.
 With over five years of experience in web development and software engineering, I have a good grasp of web technologies.
-Currently, my focus is on backend development and REST APIs with Java.
+Currently, my focus is on scalable backend development with Java.
 With an AWS cloud certification under my belt, I also have a good background in cloud technologies.

 Java/Spring boot
 PHP/Laravel